ktogias/rocky8-microk8s/README.md

 Wait for the deployment to complete (it may take several minutes) and then open your browser to https://gitlab.```domain``` (see ```gitlab_vars.yaml```) and login using the root account and root password (see ```rootPassword``` in ```gitlab_vars.yaml```).

+## Setup your GitLab and push your code

+See https://docs.gitlab.com/ee/topics/set_up_organization.html and https://docs.gitlab.com/ee/user/project/  for setting up and using gitlab.

 ## Known issues
 1. When having multiple nodes pods may fail with ```Permission denied``` error for PersistentVolumes.
 Run ```chmod ugo+rwX /var/snap/microk8s/common/default-storage/*``` on each node to fix permissions.